nasane/moarTP/README.txt

 /about [location] : view location information
 /move [player1(,player2,player3,...)] [location] : teleport other player(s) to a custom location

 The plugin is still in its early stages, as a number of new features and cleaned-up interfaces will soon be added.
-These include the ability to define sub-locations for locations, some sort of map cursors for locations, /gohome and /sethome, and more.
+These include the ability to define sub-locations for locations, the ability to define secret locations only you can view and teleport to, some sort of map cursors for locations, and more.
 Visit http://github.com/ofallonminecraft/moarTP for the latest code!

 Instructions for use:
 Download the plugin from http://dev.bukkit.org/server-mods/moarTP.
 Place in your plugins folder for your Bukkit server, and reload the server.
 It should be ready to go!

 -----Changelog-----

+v0.37
+-Added /sethome and /gohome.

 v0.36
 -Encapsulated the code.